 - Risk factors

-- Always evaluate kidney function before administering contrast agent.
+- Always evaluate kidney function before administering a contrast agent.

-- Use low dose and concentration of contrast medium.
+- Use a low dose and low concentration of contrast medium.

 - Acetylcysteine (no clear recommendations )